LSW-KR/Stock/README.md

 Create_List_Error
 >This code is written in Python and is used to scrape stock market data.
+>This code is a test code to check for stock code.

 >> 1. First, it imports the 'pykrx' library which is a python wrapper for the Korea Exchange (KRX) website.
 This library is used to scrape data from KRX.
 >> 2. It also imports the 'pandas' library which is used to manipulate and analyze data.